 Artistic Evaluation of Theater Students

-staff formally meets twice a semester to evaluate the progress of each
+supervisory staff formally meet twice a semester to evaluate the progress of

-grades.
-The faculty assesses matters of artistic vision, leadership,
+faculty assesses matters of artistic vision, leadership, initiative, work ethic

 Definitions of Artistic Warning, Probation, and Dismissal

 In the theater program there are training core courses and curricular core courses.